-For each plot you need to record the Broad or Priority habitat for the plot and the wider polygon.
-If you click on a Broad Habitat that has priority habitat options these will appear as additional options.
+For each plot you need to record the Broad or Priority Habitat (BH and PH) for the plot and the wider polygon.
+If you click on a Broad Habitat that has Priority Habitat options, these will appear as additional options.

-- Broad habitat (at plot) The BH selected in the dropdown for plots should reflect the habitat that makes up the majority of the plot, or for linear plots, the habitat type immediately adjacent to the plot. - Broad habitat (wider polygon) The BH selected in this dropdown plots should reflect the assignment of the wider mapped polygon (or 'minimum mappable unit'1).
+- Broad Habitat (plot) The BH selected in the dropdown for plots should reflect the habitat that makes up the majority of the plot, or for linear plots, the habitat type immediately adjacent to the plot. - Priority Habitat (plot): List of PH options, or none.
+Surveyors are asked to record the specific Priority Habitat which the plot represents (or 'none' if the habitat is not a PH).
+Priority Habitat names or 'Not priority habitat' should be selected from the drop-down list. - Broad Habitat (wider polygon) The BH selected in this dropdown plots should reflect the assignment of the wider mapped polygon (or 'minimum mappable unit'1).
 (UNLESS the polygon is a Mosaic.
-This will invariably be in Unenclosed habitats, for example Bog and heath or Bog and Fen, Marsh & Swamp).
-For linear plots this could be a wide field margin or the field itself (where the margin is too narrow to constitute significant area). - Priority Habitat (at plot): List of PH options, or none.
-Surveyors are asked to record the specific Priority Habitat which the plot represents (or 'none' if the habitat is not a PH).
-Priority Habitat names or 'Not priority habitat' should be selected from the drop-down list. - Priority Habitat (wider polygon): as above, but for wider polygon (or 'minimum mappable unit').
+This will invariably be in Unenclosed habitats, for example Bog and heath or Bog and Fen, Marsh and Swamp).
+For linear plots this could be a wide field margin or the field itself (where the margin is too narrow to constitute significant area). - Priority Habitat (wider polygon): as above, but for wider polygon (or 'minimum mappable unit').